-In his wonderful series Smiling Eyes, Mike reveals us how a smile and a bumbling effort to speak the local language enables him to make friends and attempts to catch their enthusiasm and happiness for life through his lens.
+In his wonderful series Smiling Eyes, Mike reveals to us how a smile and a bumbling effort to speak the local language enable him to make friends and attempts to catch their enthusiasm and happiness for life through his lens.

 Mike describes: “I’ve always been fascinated by photography.
 As I began dreaming and plotting my first escape abroad, I began browsing all the Lonely Planet guidebooks.
 And just like that, stuck in suburbia, I was hooked – by their pictures that evoked all the feeling and wonder of exotic lands and cultures.

 “Now, I’ve as big a weakness for stunning landscapes and architecture shots as anyone – but my mind always remembered the portraits.
 Two people, who could connect with a shared moment across cultures – helping me tackle local street food (especially fried giant grasshoppers – eat the body but never, ever the head) to steering me to the right path with a grin and a wave as I got a bit lost off the beaten track.

 “Now, I’ve become a bonafide photography geek – bringing my dSLR everywhere I go.
 With digital photography, snapping a picture can now be a shared experience, as both photographer and subject can instantly share the results.
 And I always email or print and mail copies to them as soon as I can.”